Flying Etihad Economy Class To Australia

-I was looking for a reasonable flight price, in economy class, and I was lucky enough to stumble upon a return flight ticket for 835 Euro.
+I was looking for a reasonable flight price in economy class, and I was lucky enough to stumble upon an Etihad return flight ticket for 835 euros.
 This is rare, even in the low season.
-If you consider this aspect, for a cheap return flight to Australia, in economy class, you will not find anything below 1000 Euro.
-And I never happened to pay less than 1000 Euro in 10 years of travels.
-Before going into details of my Etihad economy class flight here are a few tips on how to snap at a cheap airfare to Australia.
+Considering this aspect, for a cheap return flight to Australia, you will not find anything below 1000 Euro (2015) for an economy-class flight (2015).
+At present, in 2023, prices have increased considerably.
+And I never paid less than 1000 Euro in +15 years of Australian travel.

 So my flight offer was the cheapest airfare, with a 200 Euro fee for changing flight dates.
-If you calculate that 200 Euro on top of the basic airfare would make the flight ticket to 1000 Euro, which is the average airfare to Australia from Europe, I believe I still have grabbed a good deal.
-So I was happy to go ahead with the booking of my Etihad flight in Economy Class.
+If you calculate that 200 Euro on top of the basic airfare would make the flight ticket 1000 Euro, which is the average airfare to Australia from Europe, I still have grabbed a good deal.
+So I was happy to book my Etihad Flight in Economy Class.

 Etihad Online Check-in

 After my online economy flight booking went through, I received an email notification with the invite to sign up for the Etihad frequent flyer card, and I did so.
 You can then create your account to retrieve your flight details, submit changes, check baggage allowances, set meal preferences and use much more functionality.